api7/cloud-cli/docs/deploy-apisix-on-docker.md

 * The TLS Bundle

-TLS Bundle (Certificate, Private Key, CA Bundle) will be downloaded from API7 Cloud, only instances with valid client certificate can be connected to API7 Cloud.
+TLS Bundle (Certificate, Private Key, CA Bundle) will be downloaded from API7 Cloud, only instances with a valid client certificate can connect to API7 Cloud.

 > See the
 > [DP Certificate API](https://docs.az-staging.api7.cloud/swagger/#/controlplanes_operation/getCertificates)